How much does it cost to book the band?

 How many power sockets will you need?

-All of our lineups require an absolute minimum of 3 separate 13A feeds to the performance area (i.e. from three separate wall sockets, not from an extension unit).
+All of our lineups require an absolute minimum of 2 separate 13A feeds to the performance area (i.e. from three separate wall sockets, not from an extension unit).
 This is to ensure our equipment does not overload the supply.
-If the supply is from a generator, we will need confirmation from the provider/venue/client that these power requirements are met.
+If the supply is from a generator, we ask for a 32A feed (terminated as 4 x 13A 3-pin domestic sockets) for the sole use of the band.
+If you are providing a generator solely for the band, we suggest a 10KVA diesel genset.

 Do you have PLI and PAT certificates?